-- In the Services grid, select a Decoder or Log Decoder service and > View > Config.
+- In the Services view, select a Decoder or Log Decoder service and select > View > Config.

 In the Parsers Configuration section of the General tab, select a parser and then select Transient in the Config Value drop-down list.
 Access the list by clicking on the configuration value (Enabled, Disabled, or Transient).